Conservation Status: Least Concern

 Species: Fish, Koi

-We have a charming group of Koi here at the sanctuary including Flip, Flap & Flop!
+We have a charming group of Koi here at the Sanctuary including Flip, Flap & Flop!
 They were formerly pets and came to us from a private owner, thanks to generous corporate sponsorship which enabled us to build a new pond for them.
 Our shimmering water-babies really enjoy interacting with those members of our visiting public who choose to buy our specially formulated fish food with which to hand feed them.

 Conservation Status: Least Concern